 6. Internal Communication Videos

 This type of corporate video deals with the internal affairs of the company and is usually sent out as part of the company’s internal communication strategies.
 It is useful when trying to update the teams with company news, resources, or changes.
+For quick making, you can leverage the press release templates.

 7. Event Videos